Last updated 23rd April, 2025

 There are specific building regulations in place that you need to follow before a septic tank installation, you’ll also need planning permission.

-From 2020, new legislation has been put in place for sewage systems from the Environmental Agency.
+From 2020, new legislation has been put in place for sewage systems by the Environment Agency.

-The regulations include discharging waste from your septic tanks system via either a soakaway or waterway system.
+The regulations include discharging waste from your septic tank system via either a soakaway or waterway system.

 Drainage systems are required for below-ground tanks which can also add to initial costs.